 Environmental emergency declared for 90 days in Peru after large oil spill on the coast | International

 The coast of Peru was affected by an oil spill.
-For this fact, the Government decreed 90 days of environmental emergency after the fact that affects the areas of the National Reserve System of Islands, Islets and Puntas Guaneras in 512 hectares and the Ancón Reserved Zone in 1,758 hectares.
+For this fact, the Government decreed 90 days of environmental emergency following the fact that affects the areas of the National Reserve System of Islands, Islets and Puntas Guaneras in 512 hectares and the Ancón Reserved Zone in 1,758 hectares.

-The Ministry of the Environment of Peru declared this Saturday an environmental emergency due to 90 days the geographical area of the Peruvian coast affected by an oil spill, while more information is known about the circumstances of the discharge into the sea when a refinery operated by Repsol was supplied.
+The Ministry of the Environment of Peru declared this Saturday an environmental emergency due to 90 days the geographical area of the Peruvian coast affected by an oil spill, while more information is known regarding the circumstances of the discharge into the sea when a refinery operated by Repsol was supplied.

 The Environment Minister, Rubén Ramírez, heads the Environmental Crisis Committee and approved this declaration to guarantee the sustainable management of the territories affected for a week and where recovery and remediation work is being carried out on the spill.